hashicorp/terraform-provider-hcp/docs/resources/packer_channel.md

 - `project_id` (String) The ID of the HCP project where this channel is located.
 If not specified, the project specified in the HCP Provider config block will be used, if configured.
 If a project is not configured in the HCP Provider config block, the oldest project in the organization will be used.
 - `restricted` (Boolean) If true, the channel is only visible to users with permission to create and manage it.
-Otherwise the channel is visible to every member of the organization.
+If false, the channel is visible to every member of the organization.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))

 ### Read-Only